pymc-devs/pymc-examples/examples/diagnostics_and_criticism/Diagnosing_biased_Inference_with_Divergences.myst.md

 az.summary(fit_ncp80).round(2)
 ```

-As shown above, the effective sample size per iteration has drastically improved, and the trace plots no longer show any "stickyness".
+Notice that the effective sample size per iteration has drastically improved, and the trace plots demonstrate relatively homogeneous exploration.
 However, we do still see the rare divergence.
 These infrequent divergences do not seem concentrate anywhere in parameter space, which is indicative of the divergences being false positives.

 ```{code-cell} ipython3
 report_trace(fit_ncp80)
 ```

-As expected of false positives, we can remove the divergences entirely by decreasing the step size.
+As expected of false positives, we can remove the divergences almost entirely by decreasing the step size.

 ```{code-cell} ipython3
 with non_centered_eight_model():